sacheendra/appbase-apidoc/README.md

 Appbase.ref(path)
 ```
  - __path__ `String` - path to the object in Appbase
 A _Path_ in Appbase represents a chain of elements, separated with '/', and it finally points an object.
-The first element of the path represents a collection, and following elements are objects.
+The first element of the path represents a namespace, and following elements are objects.

 #### Returns
 An `Appbase` reference pointing to the object located at the given path.